5 Ways to Ace Your Interview

 Working with clients on their upcoming interviews is part and parcel of supporting them in making the transition from one role to another in my role as a career coach.
 To ace your interview, it is important to be clear about your value proposition and professional brand.
 An interview is also a great opportunity in finding out more about the potential role and the organisation you are potentially joining.

-Here were 5 interview tips to ensure a smooth and fruitful interview.
+Here are 5 interview tips to ensure a smooth and fruitful interview.

 Work with a Career Coach